 Summary

-Unemployment Insurance (UI) is designed to partially replace wages lost when an employee The State of California Employment Development Department (EDD) administers the program, Employee and Labor Relations (ELR) is the contact in connection with all UI claims on behalf of the university.
+Unemployment Insurance (UI) is designed to partially replace wages lost when an employee is out of work through no fault of their own or experiences a temporary or indefinite reduction in time.
+The State of California Employment Development Department (EDD) administers the program, Employee and Labor Relations (ELR) is the contact in connection with all UI claims on behalf of the university.

 The coordination of services is to provide unemployment benefits for employees leaving university employment through no fault of their own until subsequent employment is obtained; and manage campus resources effectively by avoiding unwarranted charges (for example, employees terminating employment without a good cause or due to misconduct).